Girne / Kyrenia

 basilicas, ruins and tombs scatter the area waiting to

-be explored.
 Malibu Beach Club provides crystal clear

 water for good swimming.
 There is a snack bar and sun